What is AnimalWise?

 Promoting the inclusion of animal well-being and advocay in mainstream academic, political and cultural circles.

-Cultivating a new generation of scientivists for animals.
+Cultivating a new generation of scientivists for animals and nature.

 What are scientivists?